larakits/docs/billing.md

 > Make sure you write a secret key in `HMAC SHA256 Secret` when you provide the webhook URL.
 Also populate the same secret key for `FASTSPRING_HMAC_SECRET` environment variable values in `.env` file of your application.

 ### [Mail](#mail)
-Larakits sends email to user when registration is complete or new invoice is created.
+Larakits sends email to user when registration is complete, trial period is over, and new invoice is created.
 So you have to configure your mail setting from `.env`.

 ## [Recurring Billing](#recurring-billing)
 By default, Larakits configured recurring billing when you created new project via Larakits installer.
 You will get the configuration in the `booted` method of  `App\Providers\LarakitsServiceProvider` class.